jnozzi/cocoadev.com/SiteContent/General/HowToWriteAWizardDialog.markdown

 Maybe you can have a look at the Assistant Kit, it is providing some code and methodology to build Setup Assistant similar to the Colorsync Calibration assistant.

-The link to this Assistant is available in the [[ObjectLibrary]] section of this site.
+The link to this Assistant is available in the General/ObjectLibrary section of this site.